mike-ward/mike-ward.github.io/_posts/2013-04-18-nancy-static-content-and-internet-explorer.md

 ---
 layout: post
-title:  Nancy Static Content and Internet Explorer
+title: 'Nancy Static Content and Internet Explorer'
 ---
 Many of you like to download and use my desktop gadgets (that Microsoft unceremoniously killed in Windows 8).
 Setting up a web site to download a gadget should not be a big deal, right?
 Something like: